Backbase/backbase.github.io/content/posts/unpublished/liquibase-as-an-init-container/post.md

 Furthermore, to ensure seamless database availability, the Auxiliary Config module sets the `spring.datasource.hikari.initialization-fail-timeout` property, allowing ample time for the database to become operational.

 One critical aspect to consider when using Liquibase in Kubernetes environments is managing the database change lock.
 This ensures that one instance of Liquibase is running at a time to prevent conflicts and data corruption.
 By leveraging Kubernetes primitives such as ConfigMaps or Secrets, you can develop a distributed lock mechanism to coordinate Liquibase executions across more than one pods, ensuring data integrity and consistency.

+Liquibase's approach to managing database changes is supported by a robust locking mechanism designed to prevent conflicts, particularly in distributed environments.
+This mechanism relies on the **DATABASECHANGELOGLOCK** table, acting as a synchronization point.
+When a service initiates a database change, it marks the **LOCKED** column as 1 to indicate lock acquisition, reverting it to 0 upon task completion to release the lock.
+However, occasional process failures may lead to deadlocks, causing other Liquibase processes to be indefinitely blocked.
+To address this, administrators can manually release the lock using the Liquibase unlock command or by updating the DATABASECHANGELOGLOCK table, ensuring seamless operations.

 ![](assets/workflow.png)